-Extra tip: In Outlook 2013 and Outlook 2016, you can also click on the “By Date” field that is shown directly under the Search box and right from the All/Unread links and select to arrange by Folder instead.
+Extra tip: You can also click on the “By Date” field, that is shown directly above your message list and right from the Results header, and select to arrange by Folder instead.

 Method 3: Full Folder Path via opened message

 If you want to know the exact full folder path of a message, you can use a little trick via Advanced Find.